-Forth is committed to providing a positive experience whilst at work for all our employees, agency workers, contractors and consultants which includes a zero-tolerance approach to sexual harassment.
+Forth is committed to providing a positive experience whilst at work for all our employees, agency worker and consultants which includes a zero-tolerance approach to sexual harassment.

-This appendix sets out Forth's expectations of behaviour by employees, agency workers, contractors and consultants and provides information on how we will deal with complaints of sexual harassment.
+This appendix sets out Forth's expectations of behaviour by employees, agency workers and consultants and provides information on how we will deal with complaints of sexual harassment.